Parent Roles

 Parents and guardians are required to score matches throughout the season.

 The team manager will organise a roster to ensure the responsibility is shared.
-BDNA scoring is done through a Netball Australia app which is very simple to use.
+BDNA scoring is done on an ipad handed out by the umpire, and is very simple to use.
 The Home Team scores, whilst the Away Team stands with them to help and ensure everything is correct.

 Beau Rock scorers may be asked by their coach to help choose Best and Fairest votes for their team.